Velesio/Velesio-AIServer/README.md

 ### 🌐 Cloud Deployment with Runpod

-Deploy effortlessly using our [Runpod template](https://www.runpod.io/console/explore/07cky3lznr).
+Deploy effortlessly using the [Runpod template](https://www.runpod.io/console/explore/07cky3lznr).
 It's a plug-and-play solution for hosting in the cloud.

 New to Runpod?
 Use my [referral link](https://runpod.io?ref=muhg2w55) to get started!